Roman Empire Venice origin

 The day excursion

-This is a slow ride day excursion with a guide.
+This is a slow ride day excursion.
 And it is made with a typical boat known as Bragozzo along the waterways of the north area of the lagoon.
 In conclusion, the perfect way to know the Venice origin!